bchareyre/yade-mpi/doc/sphinx/user.rst

 Motion constraints
 ------------------

-* :yref:`Body.dynamic` determines whether a body will be moved by :yref:`NewtonIntegrator`; it is mandatory for bodies with zero mass, where applying non-zero force would result in infinite displacement.
+* :yref:`Body.dynamic` determines whether a body will be accelerated by :yref:`NewtonIntegrator`; it is mandatory to make it false for bodies with zero mass, where applying non-zero force would result in infinite displacement.

-  :yref:`Facets<Facet>` are case in the point: :yref:`yade.utils.facet` makes them non-dynamic by default, as they have zero volume and zero mass (this can be changed, by passing ``dynamic=True`` to :yref:`yade.utils.facet` or setting :yref:`Body.dynamic`; setting :yref:`State.mass` to a non-zero value must be done as well).
-The same is true for :yref:`yade.utils.wall`.
+  :yref:`Facets<Facet>` are case in the point: :yref:`yade.facet` makes them non-dynamic by default, as they have zero volume and zero mass (this can be changed, by passing ``dynamic=True`` to :yref:`yade.facet` or setting :yref:`Body.dynamic`; setting :yref:`State.mass` to a non-zero value must be done as well).
+The same is true for :yref:`yade.wall`.

   Making sphere non-dynamic is achieved simply by::

-     utils.sphere([x,y,z],radius,dynamic=False)
+     b = sphere([x,y,z],radius,dynamic=False)
+     b.dynamic=True #revert the previous

 * :yref:`State.blockedDOFs` permits selective blocking
   of any of 6 degrees of freedom in global space.
 For instance, a sphere can be made to move only in the xy plane by saying: